 Spending too much time at the office can easily lead to bad health habits.
 Employees who work long hours are more susceptible to things like unhealthy snacking, bad posture, and lack of exercise.
 When employees are swamped with assignments and spending an abnormal amount of time at work, they might find themselves too busy to pack a healthy lunch, too stressed to get a good night of sleep, and too crunched for time to fit in a morning workout.
 It’s extremely difficult for overworked employees to make time for themselves and their health.

 The bottom line is that overworking employees isn’t worth it.
 The productivity and health of your workforce will suffer tremendously.
 Employees need time away from the office to recharge for optimum work performance.
 So, start addressing work schedules that might be sabotaging your employees’ health.
 Check to see if your employees and company could benefit from hiring an assistant or lower-level employee to assist any overworked employees.
-Less overtime hours might be your ticket to healthier and happier employees.
+Fewer overtime hours might be your ticket to healthier and happier employees.

 How do you encourage healthy hours at your company?
 Feel free to share in the comments below!